FreeProving/free-compiler/doc/CustomPragma/DecreasingArgumentPragma.md

   (Rose x rs) -> Rose (f x) (map (mapRose f) rs)
 ```

-Since `mapRose` is recursive, it should decrease on one of it's arguments, but the following error message is reported.
+Since `mapRose` is recursive, it should decrease on one of its arguments, but the following error message is reported.

 ```
 example/Rose.hs:11:1-12:49: error: